flyteorg/flyte/docs/user_guide/development_lifecycle/caching.md

 ### How does local caching work?

-Flyte uses a tool called [diskcache](https://github.com/grantjenks/python-diskcache) package, specifically [diskcache.Cache](http://www.grantjenks.com/docs/diskcache/tutorial.html#cache), to save task results locally on your computer so they don’t need to be recomputed if the same task is run again.
+Flyte uses a tool called [diskcache](https://github.com/grantjenks/python-diskcache), specifically [diskcache.Cache](http://www.grantjenks.com/docs/diskcache/tutorial.html#cache), to save task results so they don’t need to be recomputed if the same task is executed again, a technique known as ``memoization``.
 The results of local task executions are stored under `~/.flyte/local-cache/` and cache keys are composed of **Cache Version**, **Task Signature**, and **Task Input Values**.

 Similar to the remote case, a local cache entry for a task will be invalidated if either the `cache_version` or the task signature is modified.
 In addition, the local cache can also be emptied by running the following command: `pyflyte local-cache clear`, which essentially obliterates the contents of the `~/.flyte/local-cache/` directory.
 To disable the local cache, you can set the `local.cache_enabled` config option (e.g. by setting the environment variable `FLYTE_LOCAL_CACHE_ENABLED=False`).